deephaven/benchmark/docs/distro/README.md

 Notes
 - Benchmarks are only tested and run on [Ubuntu Linux](https://ubuntu.com/server).
 Other Operating Systems may work but may not be supported
-- Variability amongs Rates between runs for the same benchmark is likely, even on the same hardware
+- Variability for Rates between runs for the same benchmark is likely, even on the same hardware
-- The base scale for the nightly Benchmark runs is 10mm rows
+- The base scale for Deephaven's nightly Benchmark runs is 10mm rows
 - Running all Deephaven benchmarks, like those done every night, takes over 7.5 hours

-[!WARNING]
+> [!WARNING]
-If other docker containers are running on the same system, there may be conflicts.
+> If other docker containers are running on the same system, there may be conflicts.

 ## Running the Benchmarks